tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 ### How to sync two views ###

 1. Use [RetractiveHorizontalScrollView][rhsv] as [android.widget.HorizontalScrollView][hsv].
-2. Add a view to another view by [RetractiveHorizontalScrollView#RetractiveHorizontalScrollView(RetractiveHorizontalScrollView syncScrollView)][rhsv2].
+2. Add a view to another view by [RetractiveHorizontalScrollView#addSyncScrollView(RetractiveHorizontalScrollView syncScrollView)][rhsv2].

 Sample code
 --------